fbpx

 (I am not giving medical advice!)
 Cornstarch tends to spike my blood glucose which I do monitor frequently as I am diabetic.
 This is NOT medical advice but anecdotal and applies only to me!
 But, something you might personally want to consider if it is a concern for you too.
 Arrowroot does much better for me.
 It’s nice to have options.

-step 8: Baking the tofu
+Baking the tofu

-Place each coated piece of tofu onto a lined baking sheet with parchment paper.
+Place each coated piece of tofu onto a baking sheet lined with parchment paper.
 Having a prepared baking sheet ready to go will speed the whole process along!
 You can also use a silicone mat – but cleanup will be a lot easier if you use disposable parchment paper.

 tofu on a baking sheet prepared and ready to be baked